Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 - Real-world feedback (ratings from Edmunds, JD Power, Kelley’s Blue Book, VehicleHistory, and Cars.com)

-Want to see how it all stacks up?
+Want to see how it all builds up?
 Check out this graph:

-And here’s where the rubber meets the road – our breakdown of the 6th and 7th generations into the good, the meh, and the ugly:
+And here’s where the rubber meets the road – our breakdown of the 6th and 7th generations into the advantageous, the meh, and the ugly:

 Generation | Best Years | Neutral Years | Worst Years |